Biochemistry and Molecular Biophysics Graduate Group

-A Candidacy Examination Advisory Group consisting of 12-16 faculty members from the BMB graduate group will administer the Candidacy Examination as Committee chairs.
+A Candidacy Examination Advisory Group consisting of 15-25 faculty members from the BMB graduate group will administer the Candidacy Examination as Committee chairs.
 The composition of this group will vary each year depending intended dissertation advisors of the 2nd year students.
 The examination of each student will be the responsibility of a Candidacy Examination Committee consisting of 3 BMB faculty and chaired by one of the Advisory Group.
-Dr. Marmorstein (in consultation with the committee chair and Graduate Group chair) will select these Candidacy Examination Committees approximately 5-6 weeks before the oral examinations in consultation with the Committee Chairs and the Graduate Group director.
+Dr. Marmorstein (in consultation with the co-instructors of BMB 705 and Graduate Group chair) will select these Candidacy Examination Committees approximately 5-6 weeks before the oral.
 The composition of each committee will be based on the student’s specific aims, scheduling, and distribution of effort among BMB faculty.
 Students will be notified of their committee in the last class of BMB 705 and may, if suitably justified, contest one member.